-- If you start an admin session after you have started the GUI interface (for example, add a new user account in Settings), you will need to refresh the current GUI screen by selecting another option in Settings, then going back to User Accounts. - If you start the admin session before opening Settings, there is no need to refresh the user interface.
+- If you start an admin session after you have started the GUI interface (for example, add a new user account in Settings), you might need to refresh the current GUI screen by selecting another option in Settings, then going back to User Accounts. - If you start the admin session before opening Settings, there is no need to refresh the user interface.

-A standard user making this selection initiates the following sequence of events.
+A standard user making this selection where approval is required initiates the following sequence of events.